tpchris1/tpchris1.github.io/portfolio/docs/the_tank/the_tank_arduino.md

 2. I am responsible for all of the implementation of the tasks including Lego mechanism, circuits and motors and programming over Arduino

 ## Conclusion
+1. I have learned the entire Arduino system through the project
+2. The structure is still imperfect.
+However, the process of making the project grants me the ability to integrate various system
+3. With the numerous failure during the project, I have also learned how to "debug" in a systematic way
+4. Huge thanks to the lecturer of the course [Chung-Ta King](http://www.cs.nthu.edu.tw/~king/) and help from my roommate Kai-Chen Lin and Edward Wei Ding